JoseDelVallee/MLSA/README.md

 # MLSA

-# 📚 My Professional Learning Courses
+# 📚 Microsoft Learn paths

 This repository collects some of the key free Microsoft learning paths to help you build skills in cloud, AI, data, security, development, and more.